5calls/5calls/Readme.md

   - then rebuild the js with `yarn build-js`

 - Build the react components:
-  - `yarn build-js` will build the react components and move the js files into the hugo directories
+  - `yarn build-js` will build the react components and move the js files into the hugo directories 1x
+  - For development, run `yarn build-js-watch` to rebuild on every change
 - Fetch the current 5 Calls content
   - `yarn build-content` will fetch the latest topics and build hugo content files in the right place
 - Build and deploy hugo